State of Agent Discovery

 mcp.so

-MCPCommunity-driven MCP server directory.
+MCPCommunity-driven MCP server directory with 18,695+ servers.
 Tracks real-world adoption via traffic metrics.

 Official MCP Registry